mlrun/mlrun/docs/concepts/model-serving.md

 ## Routers and Ensembles

 A single serving function can host more than a single model.
-One can call `add_model` multiple times and specify a different model per each model key.
+You can call `add_model` multiple times and specify a different model per each model key.
 Each `add_model` will create another model endpoint.

 One can also create an ensemble of models, where a call to one model endpoint will combine the results of other models together.